dwyl/process-handbook/Finances/preparing-accounts-for-your-accountant.md

 * [ ] Run payroll (you'll be doing this anyway as it's the last day of the month)
 * [ ] If you like, you can make a manual payment to our pension provider as well

 If you've ticked all of this off, you're in a really good place.
-Even better, the final accounts don't need to be filed with HMRC until the end of January (so with the accountants mid-January)!
+Even better, the final accounts don't need to be filed with HMRC until nine months after the end of your Financial Year!

 ## 4. Reconciling transactions on Xero checklist